 3. Remember, Remember

-This helps you maintain focus on the task at hand and possibly improve your memory as well, according to Forbes.
+This helps you maintain focus on the task at hand and possibly improves your memory as well, according to Forbes.

-Bring yourself back to the current task, and tell yourself that everything else can wait until later.
+Return to the current task, and tell yourself everything else can wait until later.

 4. Thought for Food